Snerdley's in there having a cow right now over what CNN's doing.

 Military suffers a defeat, they're happy.

-So defense cuts, and with Obama being able to blame not on the Republicans, folks, that is made to order.
+So, defense cuts, and with Obama being able to blame that on the Republicans, folks, that is made to order.

-And then on the other side, all this other stuff, Republicans getting blamed for a head start, first responders to all that, it's made to order.
+And then on the other side, all this other stuff, Republicans getting blamed for a head start, first responders, all that, it's made to order.

 On the other hand, none of these horror stories are actually going to happen.